TrueNAS Core vs. TrueNAS Scale: Which Should You Use?

 truenas scale applications.

-You also have the option of installing plugins (there are iXsystems and community options) that will operate extremely similarly to TrueNAS Scale’s Apps.
+In TrueNAS Core also have the option of installing plugins (there are iXsystems and community options) that will operate extremely similarly to Scale’s Apps.
 The main difference with plugins is that they are installed inside Jails.

-Finally, you can create basic VMs, though TrueNAS Scale should be installed if you need more robust VM capabilities.
+Finally, you can create basic VMs, though Scale should be installed if you need more robust VM capabilities as it uses KVM.
+Overall, both versions have significant differences when it comes to features.

 truenas core plugins.